 Chapter 13 Bankruptcy

 For those seeking bankruptcy protection who are also seeking to preserve their assets, Chapter 13 may be a great option.
 Bankruptcy under Chapter 13 allows a debtor to restructure debt through a plan submitted to the court overseeing the bankruptcy petition.
 In a typical case, a debtor will list income and debts, and come up with a proposed plan for the court to approve or deny.
 Then payments are made over a three to five year period.
 After the payment plan is done, the debts are gone.
+San Diego Bankruptcy Attorney can stop creditors from harassing you and can even save your home.

 The history of the Chapter 13 bankruptcy goes back to the late 1970s.
 Bankruptcy itself has been evolving in this country and England since the late 1400s, and during the 1970s Congress saw that there was a need for the kind of bankruptcy that allowed both the debtor and creditor to win.

 The purpose behind a Chapter 13 bankruptcy is to ensure that a person can retain some of his or her most important assets, while making good on paying back some debts.
 In addition, the creditors win because they are allowed to collect on some of the debts they are owed, which do not then represent a complete loss.
 Overall it is better for creditors to get notice of Chapter 13 bankruptcy because in Chapter 7 unsecured creditors are usually left holding the debt with nowhere to turn for repayment.
+Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.

 Your California Bankruptcy Law Partners